 The purposes of the Civil Architectural Heritage of Ankara between 1930-1980: Research, Documentation and Conservation Standards Developing Project were drawing attention to civil architecture structures, doing research, documenting, and installing a Virtual City Archive (Museum) as well as putting forward the qualities of these structures as cultural heritage to provide conservation so as to develop standards.

 Research duration was estimated to three years.
 The focus was residences built between a period which is important and specific to modern period discourses, which were built in similarly important and specific the city of Ankara.
-The project was organized within Başkent University and supported by TÜBİTAK and VEKAM.
+The project is carried out by Prof. Dr. Nuray Bayraktar and supported by TÜBİTAK and Koç University VEKAM.

 The project -with the assessment that while the official is emphasized in Turkey civilian is mostly neglected- urged upon that civil architectural structures particularly residences must be perceived as objects that are subjected to severe change and lost.
 This problem has been argued in the context of the architectural circles with the awareness of its relations to urban development, population increase, political and economic approaches, codes, and regulations.